 Use Case 2 – Multi-Tenant Hosted/Cloud PBX, OTT to PSTN, Unified Communications, and or Other Cloud Communication Platform

+Question: Why does the STI-CA box connect to the TN-SP rather than to OSP-B?

 TN Assignee 2 with TN 555-456-1234 assigned by Cloud Provider (Not BYON) who obtained the TNs from TNSP A dials 555-321-4321.
 TN Assignee 2 originates call to OSP B through the Hosted Cloud Provider